Port Washington station

 Port Washington is the terminus of the Long Island Rail Road's Port Washington Branch in Port Washington, New York.
 The station is located on Main Street, between Haven Avenue and South Bayles Avenue, just west of Port Washington Boulevard (NY 101), and is 19.9 miles (32 km) from Pennsylvania Station in Midtown Manhattan.
 A pedestrian bridge exists between the platforms, and is in line with Franklin Avenue, ending at Haven Avenue.

 History

-A Port Washington station was recommended to Austin Corbin by a group of Port Washington residents in 1895, after a failed attempt to extend the branch between Great Neck and Roslyn in 1882.
+The construction of a train station in Port Washington was first recommended to Austin Corbin by a group of Port Washington residents in 1895, after a failed attempt to extend the existing North Side Division between Great Neck and Roslyn in 1882.
 Efforts to bring rail service to the community actually date back to the days of the Flushing and North Side Railroad which established an unbuilt subsidiary called the "North Shore and Port Washington Railroad" that was dissolved once the F&NS was consolidated into the Flushing, North Shore and Central Railroad in 1874.
-The station was originally built on June 23, 1898 by the Great Neck and Port Washington Railroad, an LIRR subsidiary that existed between 1898 and 1902.
-It was electrified in 1913, and remodeled in 1930, and again in 1998 upon the station's 100th Anniversary.
+The station was originally built on June 23, 1898, by the Great Neck and Port Washington Railroad, an LIRR subsidiary that existed between 1898 and 1902.

+The Port Washington Branch was electrified to Port Washington in 1913.
+The station was remodeled in 1930, and again in 1998 upon the station's 100th Anniversary.

+On August 3, 1946, a head-on train crash at the station resulted in two deaths and 27 injuries.

+On October 14, 1947, the rear car of a New York-bound train backing into the station crashed into the bumper block at approximately 8:12 AM.
+The train subsequently derailed and crashed into the rear of the station building, ultimately coming to a stop inside the station's waiting room.
+One person – a 46-year-old, female passenger named Elizabeth Sandblom who had been waiting on the platform – received non-fatal injuries.

+In 1959, the main parking lot at the station was opened by the Port Washington Parking District, with a capacity of 411 cars.
+Parking capacity for the station more than doubled when the district opened the parking lot.
+The construction of this parking lot required the Town of North Hempstead and the Long Island Rail Road to make land swaps, and the station's rail freight depot was relocated roughly 0.5 mi to make rooms for the improved parking facilities.